Saint Lazarus of Bethany

 The resurrection of Lazarus from the dead was the culmination of Jesus’ acts of miraculous signs in John’s gospel and became the occasion for the decision to crucify, as well as to Hosianna on his entry into Jerusalem, and the basis of self-revelation: “I am the resurrection and the life”.

 Lazarus as an individual is not interesting here, but as an example for all people whom Jesus loves.
+It is a powerful reminder that with God, nothing is impossible and that even in the face of death, hope always prevails.

 A legend of the High Middle Ages made Lazarus the son of a duke, who renounced all vanity of the world.
 The Jews, together with his sisters and friends Maximin and Cedonius, gave him up to the wind and the waves on the sea on a ship without oars and sails.
 The ship therefore landed in Marseille, where Lazarus was elected bishop.